MediaArea/MediaConch/Narrative.md

 ### FFV1

-FFV1 is a efficient lossless video stream which is designed in a manner responsive to the requirements of digital preservation.
+FFV1 is an efficient lossless video stream which is designed in a manner responsive to the requirements of digital preservation.
 Version 3 of this lossless codec is highly self-descriptive and stores its own information regarding field dominence, aspect ratio, and colorspace so that it is not reliant on a container format to store this information.
 FFV1 version 3 mandates storage of CRCs in frame headers to allow verification of the encoded data and stores error status messages.
 FFV1 version 3 is also a very flexible codec allowing adjustments to the encoding process based on different priorities such as size efficiency, data resillience, or encoding speed.

 ### Linear PCM